Production Content Guides

 SEX:

 There are no direct references to sex in this play.
-Although not explicitly stated, there are limited instances in which some audience members may interpret moments as sexual innuendo or suggestive remarks.
+However there are several references of sexual innuendo.

 VIOLENCE: